stacksjs/bunfig/docs/api.md

 - `alias`: An alternative name to check for config files (optional)
 - `cwd`: Working directory to search for config files (defaults to process.cwd())
 - `defaultConfig`: Default configuration values
+- `arrayStrategy`: Controls how arrays are merged.
+Defaults to `'replace'` (user-provided arrays replace defaults).
+Set to `'merge'` to concatenate arrays using bunfig's smart merge.

 #### Example